Exodus Message #15 Ed Miller

 Father, thank You for Your precious word, not the little bit we think we know, but what You’ve inspired.
 Please help us to see that and not to give any glory to any means or second cause, and to know at all times and all places and all circumstances that You are in control.
 Lord, we love you for that, and thank You.
 Give us rest and help us to be anxious free and to rejoice evermore, to give thanks for everything, and to know with settled conviction that the earth is the Lord’s and the fullness thereof.
 We pray in Jesus’ name.
 Amen

-(full transcript is also available for download in Word at www.biblestudyministriesinc.com)
+(Full transcript above is available for download in Word from www.biblestudyministriesinc.com)